Last Updated on December 15, 2022

 24. Selling online

 If you like selling things, you can become an online seller to earn extra income.
-Marketplaces like Amazon allow new sellers to join their platform every day.
+Marketplaces like Amazon allow new sellers to join their platforms every day.

 You can choose to either resell existing products or create your own brand.
-There are various products you can sell online for profits.
+There are various products you can sell online for a profit.
 They fall into the categories of physical and digital products.